markkdev/react-node-testing-journey/tasks/05-e2e-testing.md

 1. Write an end 2 end test for filling out the form
 2. Write an end 2 end test confirming the form contents
+3. Add the components to the pages in the `~src/pages` directory

+The App should be functional.

 ### Thank you